“She didn’t buy anything.”

 - 20 people are just shopping around.
 They may or may not buy.
 They can make a decision if they’re ready.

 - 20 people are just curious.
-They haven’t thought much about and are not ready to do it.
+They haven’t thought much about it and are not ready to buy.

-- 30 other either have no money, or your product doesn’t fill any need for them.
+- 30 others either have no money, or your product doesn’t fill any need for them.
 Of course, they won’t buy.

 Caution: This is a very powerful system.
 You should never use it to convince someone to make a decision or to buy something they shouldn’t buy.